Bobby Sands Mural Belfast – Facts

 The Sands family were forced from their home and moved to the Twinbrook area in West Belfast.
-Bobby joined the Provisional IRA soon after this on his 18th birthday.
+Bobby joined the Provisional IRA on his 18th birthday.
 In October 1972 handguns were found in the house where Sands was staying and in 1973 he was sentenced to 5 years in prison for handgun possession.

 Released from jail on April 1976, Bobby resumed IRA activity and was arrested again in 1977, for gun possession.
 This time Bobby Sands was sentenced to 14 years, and would serve his sentence at Long Kesh Maze Prison, known colloquially as The Maze or H-Blocks.
 In 1980, whilst still in prison Bobby Sands was chosen as the officer commanding the IRA.

 IRA prisoners in The Maze wanted prisoner of war status and refused to wear prison uniforms.
 This started what was known as the Blanket Protect, which then led to the Dirty Protect, which then turned into the Hunger Strike refusing food.
 The 5 demands that Bobby Sands and other IRA prisoners wanted were:

 - Free to associate and mix with other prisoners